 School enrichment programs focus on a commitment of six hours in programming for youth.
 Two of the most popular school enrichment programs are 4-H/Tropicana Public Speaking and 4-H Embryology.
 The list of possible school enrichment programs is not exhaustive, and a county can use a lending library kit with six hours of programming materials to overlap as school enrichment.
 Citizen Science programs are another avenue to consider for school enrichment programs.
 The time invested varies greatly in these programs.
 For more information on these programs, refer to the resources below:

-4-H/Tropicana Public Speaking (http://florida4h.org/programsandevents_/tropicana-public-speaking-contest/).
+- Florida 4-H Public Speaking program powered by FPL (https://florida4h.ifas.ufl.edu/youth/school-enrichment-programs/public-speaking-school-enrichment/).
 This program focuses on teaching and enhancing public speaking skills.
-The program and contest are supported by Tropicana and 4-H. Time commitment and intensity will depend on whether a site is familiar with the program or a first-time participant.
+The program and contest are supported by FPL and 4-H. Time commitment and intensity will depend on whether a site is familiar with the program or a first-time participant.
 New sites may require more training on using the materials and may need more help to teach public speaking and secure judges.
 Often the biggest time investment is advertising the program, registering sites, sending out materials, and planning the county contest.
-The cost for Tropicana is minimal because the materials are supplied by Tropicana or accessible online.
+The cost is minimal because most of the materials accessible online.

 Training staff will help identify new potential volunteers to start a 4-H club or program.
 Training on youth development and 4-H curriculum could be done annually or as a series of trainings.
 Training can last anywhere from a few hours to a full day.
 Trained staff will learn of the available resources 4-H can offer and may ask for more training on youth development in the future.
 Training can be offered on teacher in-service days, on the weekends, or in the evenings.
 Partners, such as Parks and Recreation sites, benefit greatly from training, especially those that run afterschool programs looking for ideas to educate youth.